 Most of the people who I offer Indian food to, refuse, because they do not like spicy dishes.
 But what they are not aware of is that Indian cuisine is definitely not only about spices and chilli but rather full of intense fragrances.
 Indian cuisine is the most diverse cuisine of the world.
 One of the biggest reasons of this phenomenon is the long history of this land – thousands of years made it possible to develop and various food habits and hence many dishes evolved.
 Another reason is the climate – from the Himalaya Mountains and the great deserts of Rajasthan to the tropical climate of the huge coastal line.
 Every region of India has a different range of ingredients available which is the main factor of such a big diversity in food.
 For example, South Indian cuisine is based on sweet aroma dishes– it includes coconut, sweet fruits, curry leaves and on the seaside – fishes and other sea food.
 Masala Dosa is definitely a must-eat once you are on the south of India.
 On the other hand, North Indian cuisine uses more meat – not only chicken but also beef and pork are quite popular (if you are in Punjab try tandoori chicken – yummy!).
 North Indians love every type of lentils which is an amazing and delicious source of proteins.
 Remember that North-East Indian food is totally different from the whole India – food there is very similar to Thai and Chinese cuisine.
 They use bamboo, tofu and various exotic local vegetables.

 Aroma of the spices is the base of food, but it doesn’t mean that everything is spicy.
 The reality is that maybe restaurants offer mostly very spicy food that can burn your mouth but if you go to some houses, spicy level will go down.
 Of course, list of spicy food in India is endless but it is not the only type of food that we can encounter in India.
 Remember that the combination of spices is not random – it is all according to the rules of Ayurveda which is a source of healthy lifestyle and healing methods.
-I will write more about Ayurveda in my future posts.
+Read more on Ayurveda here.
 In the authentic Indian cuisine lots of things matter – body type, illnesses, temperature of heating, combination of different ingredients, region, season, but this is no longer visible in this so-called-modern-and-tampered way of cooking.
 By the way, you should also know that in many parts of India they are still growing original species of wheat and vegetables which are totally organic – never tampered or genetically modified seeds.

 Did the Mughals influence the Indian cuisine or not?